 Schools and business units will be invoiced by the PLI within 10 days of enrolment confirmation.

 In most cases enrolments close

-2 weeks prior to commencement of a program or first day of a course.
-Enrolments will not be accepted after the closing date.
+10 days prior to commencement of a program or first day of a course.
+Enrolments may not be accepted after the closing date.